Learn How to Easily Grow Using Hydroponic Gardening

 The Kratky Method

-This is one of our most frequented tutorial series.
+The Kratky Method of Hydroponics is one of the simplest methods.
 Based on Dr. Kratky’s method of closed container gardening, learn how to grow in just water, with or without aeration.
 Have you heard about folks growing in mason jars?
 This is likely the method!
 This is a simple method and fun for kids.

 N.F.T.
 (Nutrient Film Technique)